Mahwash: Moving

 Mahwash has built her career in the face of two wars and under a forced state of isolation from her homeland.
 Although she had to leave Afghanistan, she has never lost her deep love for the country and its people.

 Voices of Afghanistan

-In 2012 Mahwash became a member of the group Voices of Afghanistan, an Afghani ensemble featuring Mahwash on vocals, rubab master Homayoun Sakhi, and The Sakhi Ensemble.
+In 2012 Mahwash became a member of the group Voices of Afghanistan, an Afghan ensemble featuring Mahwash on vocals, rubab master Homayoun Sakhi, and The Sakhi Ensemble.
 Also were other notable Afghan master/ and Uzbekistan (Abbos Kosimov) musicians and singers.
 This collaboration debuted in June 2012 under the direction of music producer and composer Dawn Elder, who created this group with Mawash and Homayoun.